 44 x 52 in. oil on canvas

-The Sexuality Mapping Exercise
+The Intimacy Mapping Exercise

 Everyone finds a partner and sits down together.
 For 10 minutes your partner asks you "What does intimacy make you think of?" and then follow up questions, "What does that make you think of?"
 As you answer these questions, in as much or as little detail as you want, your partner draws a map of your answers.
 After 10 minutes you switch and repeat.
 Once both partners have a map, spend 5 minutes editing your map and adding where you see fit.
 Story coach says: your map is yours to explore and develop.

 Credit to Dr. Brianna Booth, Director of Positive Sexuality, Design & Development at Stanford University

 Intimacy Map No. 1 and No. 2

 Intimacy Map No. 2, 2018

 24 x 32 in. oil on canvas